 The Lower School music program engages children in discovery and learning through dynamic teaching methods.
 Music classes provide opportunities for aural, visual, and kinesthetic learners to hear, feel, understand, see, and physically express themselves.
 Students are introduced to basic elements of music: rhythm, melody, harmony, form, and timbre.
 Fundamentals are explored through body percussion, speech, singing, movement, folk dances, singing games, and playing pitched and unpitched instruments.
 Fourth and fifth grade students further their knowledge by performing in Lower School choral, chamber, and jazz ensembles and participating in the exploratory instrumental program.
 Fourth grade students are able to participate in Lower School choral groups and the exploratory instrumental program which currently includes recorder, flute, clarinet, and violin.
 Fifth grade students can participate in the Lower School choral groups and become members of instrumental ensembles.

-The Lower School visual arts and design program engages children’s curiosity.
-Drawing, painting, printmaking, sculpture, ceramics, and design are central to the arts curriculum in K1 -through Grade 5.
+The Lower School visual arts and design program engages children’s curiosity and creativity.
+Drawing, painting, printmaking, sculpture, ceramics, and design are central to the arts curriculum in Pre-Kindergarten through Grade 5.
 Through investigations in two- and three-dimensional projects, children express their thoughts, feelings, and ideas.

 This approach supports the development of independence, choice, and collaboration.
 Children grow as artists by practicing the “Studio Habits of Mind” – how to observe, develop craft, envision, express, stretch and explore, engage and persist, reflect, and understand the arts from around the world.